microsoftgraph/microsoft-graph-training/tutorials/includes/python/06-get-inbox-messages.md

 ### Accessing well-known mail folders

 The function builds a request to the [List messages](/graph/api/user-list-messages) API.
-Because it includes the `/mailFolders/inbox` segment in the request URL, the API will only return messages in the requested mail folder.
+Because it includes the `mail_folders_by_id('inbox')` request builder, the API will only return messages in the requested mail folder.
 In this case, because the inbox is a default, well-known folder inside a user's mailbox, it's accessible via its well-known name.
 Non-default folders are accessed the same way, by replacing the well-known name with the mail folder's ID property.
 For details on the available well-known folder names, see [mailFolder resource type](/graph/api/resources/mailfolder).

 ### Accessing a collection